-- 5.4.1 When initial contact is made, the Sample Collection Authority, DCO or Chaperone, as applicable, shall ensure that the Rider and/or a third party (if required in accordance with Article 5.3.7) is informed: - a) That the Rider is required to undergo a Sample collection; - b) Of the authority under which the Sample collection is to be conducted; - c) Of the type of Sample collection and any conditions that need to be adhered to prior to the Sample collection; - d) Of the Rider's rights, including the right to: - (i) Have a representative and, if available, an interpreter accompany them, in accordance with Article 6.3.3(a); - (ii) Ask for additional information about the Sample collection process; - (iii) Request a delay in reporting to the Doping Control Station for valid reasons in accordance with Article 5.4.4; and - (iv) Request modifications as provided for in Annex A Modifications for Riders with Impairments. - e) Of the Rider's responsibilities, including the requirement to: - Remain within continuous observation of the DCO/Chaperone at all times from the point initial contact is made by the DCO/Chaperone until the completion of the Sample collection procedure; - (ii) Produce identification in accordance with Article 5.3.4: - (iii) Comply with Sample collection procedures (and the Rider should be advised of the possible Consequences of a Failure to Comply); and - (iv) Report immediately for Sample collection, unless there are valid reasons for a delay, as determined in accordance with Article 5.4.4.
+- 5.4.1 When initial contact is made, the Sample Collection Authority, DCO or Chaperone, as applicable, shall ensure that the Rider and/or a third party (if required in accordance with Article 5.3.7) is informed: - a) That the Rider is required to undergo a Sample collection; - b) Of the authority under which the Sample collection is to be conducted; - Of the type of Sample collection and any conditions that need to be adhered to prior to the Sample collection; - d) Of the Rider's rights, including the right to: - (i) Have a representative and, if available, an interpreter accompany them, in accordance with Article 6.3.3(a); - (ii) Ask for additional information about the Sample collection process; - (iii) Request a delay in reporting to the Doping Control Station for valid reasons in accordance with Article 5.4.45.2; and - (iv) Request modifications as provided for in Annex A Modifications for Riders with Impairments. - e) Of the Rider's responsibilities, including the requirement to:

-- f) Of the location of the Doping Control Station; - g) That should the Rider choose to consume food or fluids prior to providing a Sample, they do so at their own risk; - h) Not to hydrate excessively, since this may delay the production of a suitable Sample; and - i) That any urine Sample provided by the Rider to the Sample Collection Personnel shall be the first urine passed by the Rider subsequent to notification, i.e., they shall not pass urine in the shower or otherwise prior to providing a Sample to the Sample Collection Personnel.

-5.4.2 When contact is made, the DCO/Chaperone shall:

-- a) From the time of such contact until the Rider leaves the Doping Control Station at the end of their Sample Collection Session, keep the Rider under observation at all times; - b) Identify themselves to the Rider using the documentation referred to in Article 5.3.3; and - c) Confirm the Rider's identity as per the criteria established in Article 5.3.4.
+- Remain within continuous observation of the DCO/Chaperone at all times from the point initial contact is made by the DCO/Chaperone until the completion of the Sample collection procedure; - (ii) Produce identification in accordance with Article 5.3.4; - (iii) Comply with Sample collection procedures (and the Rider should be advised of the possible Consequences of a Failure to Comply); and - (iv) Report immediately for Sample collection, and at the latest within thirty (30) minutes of finishing the Event, unless there are valid reasons for a delay, as determined in accordance with Article 5.4.45.2. - f) Of the location of the Doping Control Station; - g) That should the Rider choose to consume food or fluids prior to providing a Sample, they do so at their own risk; - h) Not to hydrate excessively, since this may delay the production of a suitable Sample; and - i) That any urine Sample provided by the Rider to the Sample Collection Personnel shall be the first urine passed by the Rider subsequent to notification, i.e., they shall not pass urine in the shower or otherwise prior to providing a Sample to the Sample Collection Personnel. - 5.4.2 When contact is made, the DCO/Chaperoneshall: - a) From the time of such contact until the Rider leaves the Doping Control Station at the end of their Sample Collection Session, keep the Rider under observation at all times; - b) Identify themselves to the Rider using the documentation referred to in Article 5.3.3; and - c) Confirm the Rider's identity as per the criteria established in Article 5.3.4.
 Confirmation of the Rider's identity by any other method, or failure to confirm the identity of the Rider, shall be documented and reported to the Testing Authority.